 |Terra Nova owners and their working interests|

 How it works

-One of the largest FPSO vessels ever built, the Terra Nova FPSO is 292.2 metres long and 45.5 metres wide, approximately the size of three football fields laid end to end.
-From the keel to the helideck, it stands more than 18 storeys high.
-The Terra Nova FPSO can store 960,000 barrels of oil and accommodate up to 120 personnel while producing.
+One of the largest FPSO vessels ever built, the Terra Nova is 292.2 metres long and 45.5 metres wide, approximately the size of three football fields laid end to end.
+From the keel to the helideck, it stands more than 18 stories high.
+The Terra Nova FPSO can store 960,000 barrels of oil and accommodate up to 120 people while producing.

-Oil production wells are pre-drilled by a semi-submersible mobile offshore drilling unit.
-The wellheads and production manifolds are placed in “glory holes” (excavations in the seafloor) that protect the equipment from potential scouring by icebergs.
-A network of more than 40 kilometres of flexible flowlines is used to convey hydrocarbons to and from the wells.
-Produced gases are separated from the oil and re-injected into the reservoir for production support and possible future extraction.
+Oil production wells were pre-drilled by a semi-submersible mobile offshore drilling unit (MODU).
+The wellheads and production manifolds are placed in “glory holes”, or excavations in the seafloor, that protect the equipment from scouring icebergs.
+A network of more than 40 kilometres of flexible flow lines is used to convey hydrocarbons to and from the wells.
+Produced gases are separated from the oil and re-injected into the reservoir to support oil production and for possible future extraction.
 Crude oil is offloaded from the FPSO onto large shuttle tankers for shipment.

-The connection between the FPSO and the subsea flowlines is the spider buoy (the lower portion of the turret).
-The spider buoy is the mooring point for the FPSO, and the pathway for oil and fluids that flow to and from the FPSO and reservoir.
-The spider buoy has a quick-disconnect feature, allowing the FPSO to safely disconnect and leave the area in an emergency situation.
+The connection between the FPSO and the subsea flowlines is the spider buoy, which is the lower portion of the turret.
+The spider buoy provides the mooring point for the FPSO, and the pathway for oil and fluids that flow to and from the FPSO and reservoir.
+The spider buoy has a quick-disconnect feature, allowing the FPSO to safely disconnect and leave the area quickly in an emergency situation.

 Built for the North Atlantic